Smart-Product-Labelling-Traceability/Smart-Product-Labelling-and-Traceability/README.md

 John

-Abijith ss
+Abijith SS

 📄 License
-This project is licensed under the MIT License – see the LICENSE file.
+This project is licensed under the MIT License.